luapower/luapower.github.io/index.md

 That being said, binaries can also be built from source if desired (see below).

-Or you can go the git way with [luapower-git], which gives you package management a la LuaRocks.
+Or you can go the git way with [luapower-git], which gives you package management a la LuaRocks, but git-based.

 ## Directory Layout